 The West Pennine Moors is a picturesque but often overlooked area of the Pennines in the North West of England.
-With travel restrictions in place during lockdown in early 2021, Beck and I were fortunate enough to have the West Pennine Moors on our doorstep to explore.
+Beck and I are fortunate enough to have the West Pennine Moors on our doorstep to explore.
+So, we’ve completed many beautiful walks in the West Pennine Moors, and, we want to share these great trails with you.

-Admittedly, in usual circumstances, we would have skipped the West Pennine Moors walks in favour of the more popular trails of the Peak District, Yorkshire Dales or Lakes District.
-But, we were surprised at how much we enjoyed the West Pennine Moors, and hope that you’ll give these 11 brilliant walks a ‘look in’ for one of your next hiking adventures.
+Often, West Pennine Moors walks are skipped in favour of the more popular trails in the Peak District, Yorkshire Dales or Lakes District.
+But, we were surprised at how much we enjoyed the West Pennine Moors, and, hope that you’ll give these 12 brilliant walks a ‘look in’ for one of your next hiking adventures.

 Table of Contents